 All men are born equally free and independent, and have certain inherent natural rights … among which are the enjoyment of life and liberty, with the means of acquiring and possessing property, and pursuing and obtaining happiness and safety.

-The Memorial is located in East Potomac Park, an island just south of the Tidal Basin.
+The Memorial is located in East Potomac Park, just south of the Tidal Basin.
 It was the first memorial in the area dedicated to someone who was not a former President of the United States.
 Its peaceful and quiet setting befits Mason’s thoughtful nature.
 It is a short walk from the Jefferson Memorial, symbolizing the two Virginians’ close association in the American founding.

 The George Mason Memorial is an essential stop for lovers of Revolutionary history.